lkcampbell/brackets-cowsay/README.md

 HTML option to wrap cow in `pre` tags

-Options to change the cow's eyes and tongue

 Option to load different animals

 Option to load different files of things that the cow says